biancaglez/MATH218/syllabus.md

 * **Class Location/Time:**
     + MWF 9:05-9:55 in Warner 506.
     + Davis Library 105A (downstairs on the right) on the following days: Wed 10/12, Wed 10/26, Wed 11/9, Mon 11/28.
-    + You do not need to inform me of absenses.
+    + You do not need to inform me of absences.
 Please consult your peers for what you missed.
 * **Office Hours:** Warner 310 or the math lounge just outside.
 Feel free to come to the [MATH 116](https://rudeboybert.github.io/MATH116/) office hours as well, but those students get priority then.
     + M 1:00-2:30 and W 2:30-4:00
     + MATH 116: M 2:30-4:00 and W 1:00-2:30